Robin

 Feeding

 The robin will happily feed around humans, and loves hunting for insects.
-As it is such a common visitor to gardens, the robin will also take seeds from feeders, and loves fruit too.
+As it is such a common visitor to gardens, the robin will snack at seed feeders, and loves fruit too.

 Breeding